7Hazard/Catt/README.md

-Simple open-source AES-encrypted chat messaging software (made for a school project)
+Simple open-source chat messaging software using websockets (made for a school project)

 Server runs on .NET Core